lacinoire/master-thesis/worklog.md

 # Carolin Master Thesis Work Log

+## 14.6.19

+- throw away writing from yesterday
+- color scheme for nice semantic notes in paper
+- redo introduction & related work bullet points

+## 13.6.19

+- read up on PROSE internal learning / synthesis algorithm to explain to Annibale
+- not that successful writing in the afternoon

 ## 6.6.19 - 12.6.19

 - continuing on pbe extraction tool: configuration of examples through xml program files, normalizing line endings